yorokobicom/agent/MANUAL.md

 - Configuration and log file
 - Alternative installation

-The **Yorokobi Agent** is an daemon process that runs in the background to perform automatic back-ups.
+The agent is a system service that performs backups, encrypt and transfer them to Yorokobi backup servers.

 ## Agent installation